-ASAP is undertaking a project for Médecins Sans Frontières (MSF) to conduct a market assessment of HIV diagnostics.
+ASAP has recently undertaken a project for Médecins Sans Frontières (MSF) to conduct a market assessment of HIV diagnostics.

 Robin founded ASAP in 2010.
 She believes that there is a real opportunity to end the AIDS epidemic, and wants to bring her skills and that of her peers to meet that goal.
 She brings decades of experience: in leadership positions in government, international organizations and at community level.